Nice to Meet You! How to Introduce Yourself in Japanese Politely and Casually

 エンジニア (えんじにあ) — engineer

 If none of these describe you, look up the Japanese word for your profession or the position you hold in your company.
-It’ll make meeting people much easier, as this is usually one of the first bits of information that new acquaintances exchange.
+It’ll make meeting people much easier, as this is usually one of the first bits of information new acquaintances exchange.

 Business Card Culture in Japan